Disney's Grand Californian Hotel & Spa: Napa Rose

-Napa Rose is a restaurant in Disney's Grand Californian Hotel & Spa at the Disneyland Resort in Anaheim, California, that opened in 2001 as part of Disney's expansion of its Anaheim property from one theme park (Disneyland) into a multi-park resort complex.
+Napa Rose is a restaurant in Disney's Grand Californian Hotel & Spa that opened in 2001 as part of Disney's expansion of its Anaheim property from one theme park (Disneyland) into a multi-park resort complex.
 It specializes in California cuisine and has a Napa Valley wine theme.
-The restaurant's design is inspired by Scottish art nouveau designer Charles Rennie Mackintosh.
+The restaurant's design is inspired by Scottish Art Nouveau designer Charles Rennie Mackintosh.